ordinals/ord/docs/src/inscriptions/recursion.md

  </summary>

 ### Description
-details of the first 100 child inscriptions.
+Details of the first 100 child inscriptions.

 ### Example
 ```bash